Article - Alcoholic Beverages

 (2) In making the determination, the Board shall consider the number of beer, wine, and liquor outlets in a given area and the number of days the outlets are open, rather than the nature of the outlets.

-(d) (1) Except as provided in paragraph (2) of this subsection, the license holder may sell beer, wine, and liquor during the hours and days set out under § 12–2004(c) of this title.
+(d) (1) The license holder may sell beer, wine, and liquor during the hours and days set out under § 12–2004(c) of this title.

 (e) The Board shall adopt regulations to determine the manner of operation of a licensed premises.